Khan/wonder-blocks/packages/wonder-blocks-dropdown/components/select-box.md

 ```

 ### Example: Selectbox with a placeholder
-Caret color will be fixed with incorporation of Icon element.
+TODO(sophie): Caret color will be fixed with incorporation of Icon element.
 This one does not have a specified width.

 ```js